ant512/EarthShakerDS/README.txt

 ------------

 When the game starts, the available levels are listed.
 Choose the starting level using the up and down buttons (or Select button).
+You can page through the levels faster using the left and right buttons.
 When the correct level is highlighted, press A or Start to start the game.

 Controls